-A two-year Baccalaureate direct transfer liberal arts degree consisting of at least 62 semester credits at the 100 and 200 levels.
-The Associate in Arts in Hawaiian Studies with an Emphasis on Hula is designed for students who are preparing themselves to transfer to a four year college or university and who have an interest in achieving a qualification that would be beneficial in the workforce or other areas of study where a foundational knowledge of the Native Hawaiian host culture can complement their worldview.
+A two-year Baccalaureate direct transfer liberal arts degree consisting of 62 semester credits at the 100 and 200 levels.
+The Associate in Arts in Hawaiian Studies is designed for students who are preparing to transfer to a four‑year college or university and who have an interest in achieving a qualification that would be beneficial in the workforce or other areas of study where a foundational knowledge of the Native Hawaiian host culture can complement their worldview.

-Students interested in transferring into the AA-HWST program are encouraged to meet with a Counselor:
+Students interested in transferring or enrolling in the AAHWST program are encouraged to meet with a Counselor:

 Native Hawaiian Program Counselor